sergiohinojosa/my-bindplane-training/docs/index.md

 In this hands-on lab, you're going to build a Telemetry Pipeline end-to-end.
 Using **Bindplane** as your collection and processing layer and **Dynatrace** as your observability backend, you'll collect syslog data from a Linux host, shape it in-flight, and deliver it to Dynatrace, where **OpenPipeline** takes over to parse and further enrich it.

 Hello guys! this is fast!
+My Bindplane

 By the end of the lab, you'll know how to: